cailene/System-Monitoring-Tool---Modified/README.md

 ## Problem Solving Approach

 To make my program run in a concurrent fashion, I knew I needed to use processes with the addition of pipes.
 My idea was to launch **three child processes** from **one parent process**.
-The child process will handle computing a singular sample every tdely to which it will send over the results to the parent through **pipes**.
+The child process will handle computing a singular sample every tdelay to which it will send over the results to the parent through **pipes**.
 Each process will have a pipe totalling **three pipes**.
 The parent will get the information in a loop and use ansii codes to properly format and print the informaion.
 To handle sequential printing, I stored memory utilization and cpu utilization in an array and have print functions to handle it.
 I utilized `wait()` at the very end of reading to ensure **no pathological states** and to maintain the correct order of output.